laurenagra/Peak-Performance/README.md

 ## Status
-- This project is incomplete as of February 14
+- This project is complete as of February 14

 ## Inspired By
 - GT Coding Bootcamp Project 1